 We love rain gardens.
-We may be partial because over the years We’ve designed and built some really cool and successful rain gardens for properties of all shapes and sizes.
+We may be partial because over the years we’ve designed and built some beautiful and successful rain gardens for our clients.
 Also, there’s really nothing better than a beautiful landscape that’s highly functional.
-Now, if you’re like many of the clients and friends we talk to about rain gardens, you’re probably thinking:
+Now, if you’re like many people, you’re probably thinking:

 “What is a rain garden?”

-A rain garden is a shallow depression in the land used to collect, filter, and infiltrate storm water.
-It is densely planted with native plants that tolerate extreme wet and dry conditions.
-The purpose of a rain garden is to keep storm water on site and improve its quality as it percolates down through the soil to recharge the water table.
-Plants are imperative to a rain garden because they encourage water to infiltrate the soil as they create pore spaces with their roots.
+A rain garden is a shallow depression in the land used to collect, filter, and infiltrate stormwater.
+It is densely planted with native plants that tolerate both wet and dry conditions.
+The purpose is to keep stormwater on site and improve its quality as it percolates through the soil to recharge the water table.
+Plants are imperative because they encourage water to infiltrate the soil as they create pore spaces with their roots.
 Additionally, they use water and, through transpiration, release it back into the atmosphere.

 Rain Garden Benefits